scroll-tech/scroll-documentation/src/content/docs/en/developers/l1-and-l2-bridging/erc721-nft-bridge.md

 ### Creating a ScrollERC721 token on L2

-To deposit an ERC721 token to Scroll Alpha, a token contract compatible with the `IScrollERC721` standard has to be launched and mapped on a `L1ERC721Gateway` and `L2ERC721Gateway` on Goerli and Scroll Alpha, respectively.
-This contract has to grant permission to the Gateway on Scroll Alpha to mint when a token is deposited and burn when the token is withdrawn.
+To deposit an ERC721 token to L2, a token contract compatible with the `IScrollERC721` standard has to be launched and mapped on a `L1ERC721Gateway` and `L2ERC721Gateway` on both L1 and L2, respectively.
+This contract has to grant permission to the Gateway on L2 to mint when a token is deposited and burn when the token is withdrawn.

-The following interface is the `IScrollERC721` needed for deploying ERC721 tokens compatible with the `L2ERC721Gateway` on Scroll Alpha.
+The following interface is the `IScrollERC721` needed for deploying ERC721 tokens compatible with the `L2ERC721Gateway` on L2.

 ```jsx
 interface IScrollERC721 {